mtawse/VehicleDatabase/README.md

 ## Usage

-- Vist the site on the URL prived by the node server
+- Visit the site on the URL provided by the node server
 - Login with default credentials:
   - Username: test@localhost.com
   - Password: password
 - View a list of all vehicles, including manufacturer and model details
-- View and individual vehicle too see all details including the owner
+- View an individual vehicle too see all details including the owner

 ### Tests